DsEngineerTim/Timothy-Maina-data-analytics-portfolio/README.md

 - 💬 <a href="https://wa.me/254789353163" target="_blank">WhatsApp</a>

 ---

-## 📌 Career Goal
+## 📌 Focus

-To leverage data analytics and machine learning to solve real-world business problems and contribute to data-driven decision-making in a professional environment.
+I build end-to-end data projects that demonstrate how analytics and machine learning can be applied to solve real-world business problems and support data-driven decision-making.